Ultimate Guide to Things to do in Stratford Ontario

 This post contains affiliate links.
 By booking through these links I may make a small commission at no extra cost to you.

-Stratford Festival
+Attend the Stratford Festival

 And for those who love the arts, it’s a great place to start your Stratford itinerary.
 The Stratford Festival has been going strong for over 60 years.
 It is noted as being the largest classical repertory theatre company in North America.